astrowonk/aoc_dashboard/README.md

 Things to do:

 * Improve upon the rudimentary layout.
-Not sure tabs are the best way to organize things.
+Tabs may not be the best way to organize things.

 * If the data store is empty/missing an upload, show some sort of example data. (or perhaps a "load example data" button...)